-of the Southern US where going barefoot in public is quite common and not poor countries and folks walk around barefoot in public as a matter of personal choice and others are ok with it.
+of the Southern US where going barefoot in public is quite common and These are not poor countries, and folks walk around barefoot in public as a matter of personal choice, and others are ok with it.
 In Hawaii I very often see people driving nice cars and wearing nice clothes walk barefoot into stores.
-Besides, how many barefoot homeless people have you People walking barefoot in public in New Zealand
+Besides, most homeless people actually wear People walking barefoot in public in New Zealand